How we assess and investigate concerns raised about a veterinary nurse

 A RVNDC hearing is like a court hearing and you will probably be asked to attend to give evidence under oath or affirmation (a solemn promise to tell the truth).
 Other witnesses will also usually be called to give evidence.

-Appeals from decisions of the RVNDC to suspend or remove a veterinary nurse are made to a senior barrister (Queen's Counsel).
+Appeals from decisions of the RVNDC to suspend or remove a veterinary nurse are made to a senior barrister (King's Counsel).

 For detailed information about the RVN Disciplinary Committee and what it can do, see www.rcvs.org.uk/dcguidance.